X-LANCE/VQTalker/README.md

 </div>
 <br>

-The repository is currently undergoing updates.
+The paper is currently being prepared for the camera-ready version.